 The DirectTV Now streaming service offers dozens of channels of live TV without installing a satellite dish or running cables.
 The service features excellent picture quality and plenty of connectivity options, and subscriptions start at $50 per month.
 Cloud DVR is available on all packages, but not on all channels.
 It is limited to 20 hours of recording time and is stored for a maximum of 30 days.

 fuboTV is a great option for sports fans looking to get away from traditional satellite or cable.
 This “sports-first, but not sports-only” service offers extensive live sports and entertainment content for all your devices.
 Whether you want to watch NFL games on Sunday, catch up on an MLB game that aired during the day, or even stream a movie on-demand, fuboTV has you covered.

 If you’re a PlayStation fan who is cutting the cord, Sony’s PlayStation Vue live-streaming service is a good way to ditch your cable company while keeping plenty of channels.
-Plan prices have steadily increased and now start at $50.00 per month for live TV with 45+ channels, including Disney and ESPN.
-Add sports, movie, and premium packages and prices will range from $45/month up to $75/month.
+Plan prices have steadily increased and now start at $50.00 per month for live TV.
+The packages now breakdown as follows:

 You can DVR PS Vue content, except HBO, Showtime, and Cinemax, though “almost all programs” from the live feed of those channels are available on demand.
 DVR and on-demand content can be watched inside or outside the home, except CBS shows, which are only accessible inside the home.